hyperledger-solang/solang/docs/running.rst

   will be silent if there are no errors or warnings.

 \-\-target *target*
-  This takes one argument, which can either be ``solana`` or ``substrate``.
+  This takes one argument, which can either be ``solana`` or ``polkadot``.
 The target must be specified.

 \-\-address\-length *length-in-bytes*
-  Change the default address length on Substrate.
+  Change the default address length on Polkadot.
 By default, Substate uses an address type of 32 bytes.
 This option is ignored for any other target.

 \-\-value\-length *length-in-bytes*
-  Change the default value length on Substrate.
+  Change the default value length on Polkadot.
 By default, Substate uses an value type of 16 bytes.
 This option is ignored for any other target.

 -o, \-\-output *directory*